-- -Press in the white drive-nut button to move the pusher bar - -Insert the syringe plungers in the pusher bar bracket slots. - -Insert the syringe barrel flange in the flange in the flange bracket slots with the syringe barrel holder lowered onto the syringes.
+- Press in the white drive-nut button to move the pusher bar. - Insert the syringe plungers in the pusher bar bracket slots.
+Space unused syringe slots evenly around center. - Insert the syringe barrel flange in the flange bracket slots with the syringe barrel holder lowered onto the syringes.
 Tighten the flange bracket onto the syringe flanges.